New York

 Application of Economic Loss Doctrine

 “In determining whether the economic loss doctrine applies, a court should consider the nature of the defect, the injury, the manner in which the injury occurred, and the damages sought.”
 Hodgson, Russ, Andrews, Woods & Goodyear, LLP v.
 Isolatek Inter.
 Corp., 300 A.D.2d 1051 (N.Y.
 App.
 Div.
 2002).
 Some courts have declined to apply the rule where the damages sought are not the result of “the failure of [the products or services] to perform their intended purpose,” but instead result from a “defective and unsafe” product or service.
 See, e.g., U.S. Energy Dev.
 Corp. v.
 Superior Well Servs., Inc., 155 A.D.3d 1553, 1554 (N.Y.
 App.
 Div.
-2017) (citing Hodgson, 300 A.D.2d at 1052–53 and Triple R Farm P’ship v.
+2017) (citing Hodgson, Russ, Andrews, Woods & Goodyear, LLP, 300 A.D.2d at 1052–53 and Triple R Farm P’ship v.
 IBA, Inc., 21 A.D.3d 1260, 1261 (N.Y.
 App.
 Div.
-2005).
+2005)).

 Independent Duty Exception

 New York courts also recognize the “well established principle that a simple breach of contract is not to be considered a tort unless a legal duty independent of the contract itself has been violated” in construction cases.
-Dormitory Auth. v.
-Samson Construction Co., 94 N.E.3d 456, 460 (N.Y.
+See, e.g., Dormitory Auth. v.
+Samson Constr.
+Co., 94 N.E.3d 456, 460 (N.Y.
 2018) (citing Clark-Fitzpatrick, Inc. v.
 Long Island R.R., 516 N.E.2d 190, 193 (N.Y.
 1987)).
 In order to be actionable, an independent legal duty “must spring from circumstances extraneous to, and not constituting elements of, the contract, although it may be connected with and dependent upon the contract.”
-Clark-Fitzpatrick, 516 N.E.2d at 193.
+Clark-Fitzpatrick, Inc., 516 N.E.2d at 193.
 The Court of Appeals has identified “several types of defendants” who may take on such independent tort duties, “including professionals.”
 Dormitory Auth., 94 N.E.
 3d at 460; cf. Hydro Inv’rs, Inc. v.
 Trafalgar Power, Inc., 227 F.3d 8, 18 (2d.
 Cir.
 2000) (“[T]he better course is to recognize that the rule allows such recovery in the limited class of cases involving liability for the violation of a professional duty.
 To hold otherwise would in effect bar recovery in many types of malpractice actions.”).
 Put another way, an independent duty arises where “a special relationship” has been created “that requires the defendant to protect against the risk of harm to plaintiff.”
 Travelers Cas. & Sur.
 Co. v.
 Dormitory Auth.-State of New York, 734 F. Supp.
 2d 368, 378 (S.D.N.Y.
 2010).
 New York courts have barred such claims, however, when the parties were not in privity.
 See id. at 387–88 (barring a third-party professional negligence claim against a construction manager).

 Fraud Exception